 Although dia de los muertos is sometimes misunderstood and thought to be scary, it's really quite a beautiful tradition.

 It's a where one remembers those that have passed away.
 It is a way to continue to honor our ancestors and share their story with new generations.
-Day of the Dead dates back thousands of years when the Aztecs would honor a goddess that had passed away.

 Today, it is a day to celebrate, remember, honor and prepare special foods of those who have departed.
 On November 1, in Mexico and in parts of the U.S, cemeteries are filled with decorations of papel picado (colorful tissue or crepe paper garlands with intricate, festive designs), flowers, candy calaveras (skeletons and skulls), and ofrenda (“the offering”, a table or altar decorated to hold the offerings of food and drink for the weary spirit guests).